 Executive Orders 12866 and 13563 direct agencies to assess the costs and benefits of available regulatory alternatives and, if regulation is necessary, to select regulatory approaches that maximize net benefits.
 This NPRM has not been designated a "significant regulatory action," under Executive Order 12866.
-Accordingly, the NPRM has not been reviewed by the Office of Management and Budget
+Accordingly, the NPRM has not been reviewed by the Office of Management and Budget (OMR)

 This regulatory action determination is based on the size, location, and duration of the safety zone.
-The safety zone will impact approximately 500 feet of the Columbia River before, during, and after the fireworks event for 3.5 hours and thus is limited in scope.
-Moreover, the Coast Guard would issue a Notice to Mariners about the zone, and the rule would allow vessels to seek permission to enter the zone.
+The safety zone created by this proposed rule is designed to minimize its impact on navigable waters.
+The safety zone will impact approximately a 500-foot area of Yaquina Bay and is not anticipated to exceed 2 hours in duration.
+Thus, restrictions on vessel movement within that particular area are expected to be minimal.
+Moreover, under certain conditions vessels may still transit through the safety zone when permitted by the COTP.
+The Coast Guard would issue a Notice to Mariners about the zone, and the rule would allow vessels to seek permission to enter the zone.